 The word “footstep” really only has meaning at the level at which we, along with Achilles and Tortoise, interact with the world.
 We normally do not work at distances of tiny fractions of an inch without technology.
 So the “footstep” is an emergent property, which is saying that, although it has a root cause in the most elemental forces of nature at the atomic and subatomic level, it only has human meaning in higher-level interactions of those atoms.
 I can take a “footstep,” but an electron cannot.
 Likewise, I cannot behave like an electron.

 So this is my answer to those who say that volition is an illusion because when we get deep into the brain, we can’t find any “yes/no” switch.
-Time, consciousness and free will, in this context, are all emergent realities.
+Our perceptions of time, consciousness and free will, in this context, are all emergent realities.
 If you try to “drill down” too far to find their sources, they all disappear.

 My second example comes from a fascinating story of a second, lesser-known battle between the Catholic Church and the emerging scientific revolution at the time of Galileo Galleli in 17th-century Italy.
 Everyone knows the story of Galileo being forced to recant his theory that the Earth orbits the Sun.
 In his book Infinitesimal: How a Dangerous Mathematical Theory Shaped the Modern World, Amir Alexander recounts how, in that same century, the Church also successfully tamped down the mathematics relating to objects approaching the “infinitely small,” called infinitesimals.